 - author's (and co-authors) full name, current position, affiliation, institutional and email address, telephone and fax numbers

 - up to five key words as it should appear if it were to be published

 - a short biographical note of each author as it should appear if it were to be published.

 Notes: a) Be sure to include all contact information for co-authors, and b) If there are multiple authors, please indicate the designated corresponding author.

-Graphics should be stored and sent as a separate PDF file.
+Graphics should be stored and sent as a separate Word file.

 Each manuscript should begin with an abstract of 100-120 words.

 Manuscripts should not exceed 30 typed pages inclusive.
 Submissions exceeding 30 typed, double-spaced pages, Times New Roman font, Size 12 pitch, with notes, references, tables, and figures (the latter two to be held to a minimum) on separate pages will be accepted only in exceptional cases.

 Manuscripts must be written in English.

 References should follow the guidelines indicated in the Publication Manual of the American Psychological Association (7th ed.).
 Note: Use endnotes rather than footnotes.